 Objective is to prepare the student to become aware of the new threats to the Maritime Industry and protect their assets of Ports, Terminals and Ships.
 To enable the student to prepare for a position as Company Security Officer or Port Facility Security Officer.
-Three certificates can be obtained with competition of this course.
+Three certificates can be obtained with completion of this course.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
-Prerequisites: TMGT 7100, TMGT 7300, TMGT 7500.